 Result Interpretation of Hippurate Hydrolysis Test

-Limitation of Hippurate Hydrolysis Test
+Uses of Hippurate Hydrolysis Test

 - A small percentage of C. jejuni organisms are hippurate negative and must be identified by other methods.

-- A negative test does not rule out the identification of G. vaginalis since the biotypes that cause bacterial vaginosis can be hippurate negative.
+- A negative test does not rule out the identification of G. vaginalis, since the biotypes that cause bacterial vaginosis can be hippurate negative.

 - False-positive results can occur if incubation with ninhydrin exceeds 30 min.

 - The hippurate reagent deteriorates in about 7 days when kept at 4°C.

 - The inoculation of low inoculum might result in false-negative results.